levideutsch/react-phase-2-project/README.md

 ## How to start it up:
     Clone the repository and open it in your terminal.
-    Navigate to the my-app folder and run:
+    Navigate to the react-phase-2-project folder and run:
    `$ npm install` or `$ npm i`

     Once your dependencies are installed, run: